ericpruitt/eiml/README.md

 Options
 -------

-### --auto-archive ###
+### --auto-archive-delay=NUMBER ###

-When specified, all messages in the Inbox that have been read will be archived at the end of each message processing cycle.
-When no labeler is specified, this flag must be set.
+When specified, all messages in the Inbox that have been marked read for at least this amount of seconds will archived at the end of each message processing cycle.
+When no labeler is specified, this option must be set.

 ### --dry-run  ###